 Activities sponsored by the Center and its corporate partners offer you meaningful retail-related experience, teach you about the industry and retail careers, and build excitement about retailing.

-The Kelley Retail Association
+The Kelley Retail Ambassadors

 Target Excellence in Business Leadership Program

 To ensure that all Kelley students receive leadership training, the Center facilitated a generous grant from Target to establish the Target Excellence in Business Leadership Program.
 This program provides an organized framework to help all Kelley undergraduate students develop, hone, and highlight their leadership skills.

 With the help of Target, the Center sponsors Bstore Leadership Awards, up to six $500 awards offered to dedicated Kelley Bstore Club members each fall and spring semester.
 Nominees must submit an application and 1,500-word essay specific to their Bstore experience—complete details, including the application deadline, are available from Prof. Theresa Williams at thdwilli [at] indiana [dot] edu.

 Our corporate partners participate in sponsored classroom activities in courses such as M419 Retail Strategy.
 Typically lasting between a day and two weeks, these activities have included case studies, business simulations sponsored by Bridgestone/Firestone and Sears Holdings, and lectures by executives from American Eagle Outfitters and Kohl’s.
 In the 10-week stock project Abercrombie & Fitch sponsors for M419, students manage a $500,000 portfolio to learn how shareholder value affects retail strategy and vice versa.

 Select Kelley students have also gone on fully paid field trips to the headquarters of some of our corporate partners—such as Macy’s in New York City and Gap in San Francisco—where they researched a case project and presented their findings and recommendations to executives.
 In addition to gaining valuable experience, they got to explore the company and the city.